thecomeonman/POV/README.md

 You can see the z coordinate being zero, and the x and y coordinates being four points repeated twice each with a minor change in the coordinates.
-This difference between the almost duplicates is because our light sources is not actually at infinity but so the change in the z coordinates causes a really small change in the shadow’s position as well.
+This difference between the almost duplicates is because our light sources is not actually at infinity and the change in the z coordinates causes a really small change in the shadow’s position as well.
 You can also think of it as you seeing a cube from very far away from the same point as where the light source is.
 You’d almost see only